-- 3.9.1 Pads and players' and umpires' clothing shall be coloured. - 3.9.2 Sight screens will be black.
+- 3.9.1 Pads and players' and umpires' clothing shall be coloured and shall comply with the provisions and specifications contained in the Participating Nations Agreement signed by the competing teams. - 3.9.2 Sightscreens shall be black.

 4 Law 4 - The Scorers